isomerpages/moe-tampinespri/_moe-kindergarten/Register for MK@TP.md

 #### Registration outcome

-You will be notified of the registration outcome via e-mail by **Monday, 15 April 2024**.
+You will be notified of the registration outcome via e-mail by **Tuesday, 15 April 2025**.

 #### Acceptance of offer